oyvindstegard/privmnt/README.md

     t, toggle  Mount if not already mounted, umount otherwise. s, status  Test if mounted and exit with code 0 if so, or a non-zero code otherwise.
-No output is produced. c, create  Make a new encrypted file system (terminal interactive wizard)
+No output is produced. l, list    List encrypted file systems that are mounted. c, create  Make a new encrypted file system (terminal interactive wizard)

     DIR is where the encrypted file system is mounted.